jvelez30/rubik/permuta/README.md

    ```

 2. Configure the values in the script as needed:
+   - `base_url`: The URL of the server handling permutation validation (default: `http://127.0.0.1:8096/rubik.php?s=1&m=`).
    - `values`: Characters to generate permutations (default: `"UuFfRrLlDdBb"`).
    - `n`: Length of the permutations.
    - `batch_size`: Size of each batch for processing permutations.

-3. The program will generate all possible permutations, validate them, and display a summary at the end:
+3. The program will generate all possible permutations, validate them against the server, and display a summary at the end:
    - Total ordered permutations (`Ordered`).
    - Total unordered permutations (`Unordered`).
    - Total execution time.

 ## Example

-For a set of values `"UuFfRr"` and length `n = 3`:
+For a set of values `"UuFfRr"` and length `n = 4`:

 ```bash
 python permutation_validator.py